Lambert-Nguyen/cosmo-management/docs/reports/FINAL_TEST_REORGANIZATION_STATUS_REPORT_2025-09-10.md

 ## 🎯 **EXECUTIVE SUMMARY**

-Successfully completed a comprehensive test reorganization and CI cleanup for the Aristay property management system. **4 out of 8 test suites are now fully passing**, representing a significant improvement from the initial state.
+Successfully completed a comprehensive test reorganization and CI cleanup for the Cosmo property management system. **4 out of 8 test suites are now fully passing**, representing a significant improvement from the initial state.
 The test suite has been completely reorganized according to PROJECT_STRUCTURE.md guidelines, with legacy test files cleaned up and comprehensive test runners created.

 ---